 In order to achieve professional actuarial status in either the United States or Canada, candidates must pass a series of exams administered by the Society of Actuaries (SOA) and/or Casualty Actuarial Society (CAS).
 SOA exams are named with letters and CAS exams with numbers.
-The first four of these exams are called the preliminary exams, with exams P/1, FM/2, and C/4 being jointly sponsored by both actuarial societies (only the 3rd exam, Exam M, differs).
-Students must also complete approved coursework in applied statistical methods, economics, and corporate finance — known as the Validation by Educational Experience (VEE) requirement.
+The first three of these exams are called the introductory exams, and each society accepts the other’s exams.
+Students must also complete approved coursework, known as the Validation by Educational Experience (VEE) requirement.

 Individual Actuarial Exams

 Exam P/1 (Probability) is a three-hour multiple-choice examination covering calculus-based probability and statistics.
 Many of the problems on this exam are set as word problems involving risk.
-The exam is jointly administered by the SOA and CAS and is now offered five times during the year via computer-based testing.
-Students should be prepared to take this exam after completing MATH 341.
+The exam is administered by the SOA and offered six times during the year via computer-based testing.
+Students should be prepared to take this exam after completing STAT 441.

 Validation by Educational Experience (VEE) Requirements

-In addition to professional actuarial exams, The Society of Actuaries and Casualty Actuarial Society also require that students complete approved coursework in applied statistical methods, economics, and corporate finance.
-These three areas were once part of the exam process, but the SOA and CAS felt that this material would be better learned outside of the exams.
+In addition to professional actuarial exams, The Society of Actuaries and Casualty Actuarial Society also require that students complete approved coursework.
+The CAS requires courses in two areas: 1) economics and 2) accounting and finance.
+The SOA in addition requires coursework in a third area: mathematical statistics.
 Valpo courses that have received VEE approval are listed below.
 A student must receive a grade of B- or better in the course to receive VEE credit.
-Additional information about the VEE process can be found on the SOA website.
+Additional information about the VEE process can be found on the SOA website or CAS website.

 VEE Approved Courses: